-Students who have not satisfied all requirements may participate in the Commencement ceremony by submitting a Petition to Walk at Commencement form to the graduation coordinator at email@example.com if they have met the following criteria and are preregistered for the remaining requirements in the upcoming semester:
+Students who have not satisfied all requirements may participate in the Commencement ceremony by submitting a Petition to Walk at Commencement form to the Associate Director of Operations and Degree Certification at email@example.com if they have met the following criteria and are preregistered for the remaining requirements in the upcoming semester:

 - Must have a cumulative GPA of 2.0